interuss/dss/monitoring/uss_qualifier/scenarios/astm/utm/nominal_planning/nominal_planning.md

 #### Support BasicStrategicConflictDetection check

-If either USS does not support BasicStrategicConflictDetection, then this check will fail.
+If either USS does not support BasicStrategicConflictDetection, then this check will fail per **astm.f3548.v21.GEN0310** as the USS does not support the InterUSS implementation of that requirement.

 ### Area clearing test step